rassarg/RASSAR324_FTO2401_A1_Rasheeda-Sarguro_DJS07/README.md

 # DJS07 - Build a Meme Generator

-A simple meme generator a meme generator application that is built using React, focusing on managing the state within the app itself.
+A simple meme generator application that is built using React, focusing on managing the state within the app itself.

 ## Run